Setting up the GISCARTA platform

 Widget description

-To view the attributes table, select the layer of interest and click the three dots next to its name.
+To view the attributes table, select the layer of interest and click the three dots next to it's name.
 Next, select the "Attribute table" section, then the attribute table of the selected layer will open in the lower part of the map (see Figure 3).
-The user can also customize the display of the columns in the attribute table by clicking the corresponding button in the upper right corner of the widget (see Figure 4).
+The user can also customise the display of the columns in the attribute table by clicking the corresponding button in the upper right corner of the widget (see Figure 4).

-“Basemaps” widget
+Basemaps widget

-Widget setup
+Widget settings

 To set up the widget, click on the three dots next to the name of the widget and select "Configure."